gkavaturi/p7/README.md

 Know Issues:

 1. HTML5 date does not work on current or previous versions of FireFox, IE, Android.
 Only supported in Chrome & iOS.
-Needs a fallback
+Added placeholder to show date format.

-2. Map marker does not update on screen the first time on click.
-Google Maps marker update API call is through fine.
-Observed only in Chrome.
+2. Id anchor casuing Chrome to reload maps.
 Firefox & Mobile works as expected.